How to Install a Dryer Vent in a Tight Space

 Purchase the appropriate sized offset dryer vent kit.
 You should buy the smallest sized kit that will work.

 Seal Gaps With Foil Duct Tape

-- Adjust the two vent connection holes to the correct spacing by sliding the two ends apart or closer together.
+Remove the offset duct from the box, then adjust the two vent connection holes to the correct spacing by sliding the two ends apart or closer together.

 Connect the Offset Duct to the Wall Vent Duct Connection

 Connect the appropriate end of the offset duct (typically the smaller diameter end) to the wall connection duct.
-There is not much space to work and you do not want the offset duct falling off once the dryer is being positioned in place, so attach it with aluminum foil duct tape by placing the offset duct at the approximate angle needed for the final connection to the dryer.
+There is not much space to work, and you do not want the offset duct falling off once the dryer is being positioned in place.
+So, attach it with aluminum foil duct tape by placing the offset duct at the approximate angle needed for the final connection to the dryer.

-If there is enough material for a good friction fit, you can use a 4.5-inch stainless steel band worm-gear hose clamp.
+If there is enough material for a good friction fit, you can use a 4 1/2-inch stainless steel band worm-gear hose clamp.

 Connect the Offset Duct to the Dryer

-- Check for proper operation and make... sure the exhaust ducts remain connected.
+Plug the dryer in and turn on the appliance.
+Check for proper operation and make sure the exhaust ducts remain connected.